Skip to Content

 • Do you have access to a very experienced vet 24/7?

-• Do you have enough money to pay all important vet bills related to the care of a mother and her puppies?
+• Do you have enough money to pay all the important vet bills related to caring for a mother and her puppies?
 This includes unexpected emergencies.

 • Can I find a secure, safe, permanent, loving home where the puppies can thrive?